Henry Bruce, 1st Baron Aberdare: Later political career

 The defeat of the Liberal government in the following year terminated Lord Aberdare's official political life, and he subsequently devoted himself to social, educational and economic questions.
 Education became one of Lord Aberdare's main interests in later life.
 His interest had been shown by the speech on Welsh education which he had made on 5 May 1862.
-In 1880, he was appointed to chair the Departmental Committee on Intermediate and Higher Education in Wales and Monmouthshire, whose report ultimately led to the Welsh Intermediate Education Act of 1889.
+In 1880, he was appointed to chair the Departmental Committee on Intermediate and Higher Education in Wales and Monmouthshire, whose report ultimately led to the Welsh Intermediate Education Act 1889.
 The report also stimulated the campaign for the provision of university education in Wales.
 In 1883, Lord Aberdare was elected the first president of the University College of South Wales and Monmouthshire.
 In his inaugural address he declared that the framework of Welsh education would not be complete until there was a University of Wales.
 The university was eventually founded in 1893 and Aberdare became its first chancellor.